Online Learning

 SUSANNAH MAXWELL

 Susannah Maxwell was born to free black parents in Pennsylvania.
 By 1858, she and her family had moved to Toronto, and then to Richmond Hill, Ontario.
 Susanna’s husband, Henry, soon died.
 Susannah worked as a laundress to survive, eventually opening her own laundry business with her daughters.
-Susannah was an active member of the Presbyterian Church in Richmond Hill; it is likely that she spent time in the church’s Manse, which was moved to Black Creek Pioneer Village in 1977.
+Susannah was an active member of the Presbyterian Church in Richmond Hill; it is likely that she spent time in the church’s Manse, which was moved to The Village at Black Creek in 1977.
 When Susannah died, she was the oldest person in Canada, at 117 years old.
 Read more about Susannah.

 DR. ANDERSON RUFFIN ABBOT